-You can deactivate a customer on his customer page, within a closed ticket of the customer or within an open ticket where the customer is added as an additional customer.
+You can deactivate a customer on his customer page or within a closed ticket of the customer.
 The preconditions for deactivating the customer (see table) have to be met and you need the corresponding permission.
 Please proceed as follows:

 - 1. Open the customer page or a ticket of the customer. - 2.
-Click Deactivate in the customer's context menu. - 3.
-The customer is deactivated.
+Click Deactivate in the customer's context menu.

+3. The customer is deactivated.
 If you deactivate a company, all the contacts of the company are also deactivated.